When will we see Mathieu van der Poel vs Wout van Aert this winter? 'Big Two' schedules and clashes confirmed as Tom Pidcock swerves cyclocross

 Tom Pidcock hasn't raced cyclocross since January 2024 (Image credit: Getty Images)

-2022 cyclocross world champion Tom Pidcock didn't race 'cross at all last season, and indications are that it may be the same story again this winter for the Briton.
+2022 cyclocross world champion Tom Pidcock didn't race 'cross at all last season, and it seems to be the same story again this winter for the Briton.

 Since ending his road season with a sixth place at Il Lombardia last month, Pidcock hit the gravel.
 He took sixth place at the UCI Gravel World Championships the next day before heading on holiday and then returning to the gravel bike at the end of October for the week-long South African stage race, Gravel Burn, where he won a stage.

-"There is very little chance that Tom will race this winter, but it cannot be ruled out," his coach Kurt Bogaerts told Sporza last month.
+"There is very little chance that Tom will race this winter, but it cannot be ruled out," his coach Kurt Bogaerts told Sporza in October.

 "We just have to make sure Tom has enough rest and build-up periods.
 Because Tom wants to compete and win wherever he starts, and good preparation is crucial for that," he added, referring to the 2026 road season, where Pidcock will take aim at the spring Classics and Grand Tours.